xbyuan/tgg-site-optimisation/README.md

 ### Google Tag Manager

-Current implementation uses inline JavaScript click events for dataLayer.push across the entire site
+Current implementation uses inline JavaScript click events for dataLayer.push across the entire site.
+This is not only very inefficient but also adds a significant amount of extra JavaScript code to all our pages.

 * The homepage has 417 inline JavaScript onClick events for dataLayer.push
 * Each product tile has 4 individual onClick events containing both dataLayer.push, additional GTM scripts and inline vanilla JS